Keith Barrow: Career

 Leaving Chicago for New York City and soon after Los Angeles, Barrow signed with Columbia Records/CBS around 1976.
 Barrow's self-penned song, "Teach Me (It's Something About Love)", was a charting single for Blue Magic in 1976.
 It was taken from the band's fourth studio album Mystic Dragons, and charted at No. 48 on the Billboard R&B chart.
 Barrow released his self-titled debut album, produced by MFSB guitarist/songwriter Bobby Eli, in the summer of 1977.
-His debut single from the album, "Precious" had little success, like the album, although the second and final single "Mr. Magic Man" received some attention.
-For the album, he recorded his own version of "Teach Me (It's Something About Love)".
+His debut single from the album, "Precious", had little success, like the album, although the second and final single, "Mr. Magic Man", received some attention.
+For the album, Barrow recorded his own version of "Teach Me (It's Something About Love)".
 Afterwards he soon worked on his second album with producer Michael Stokes.
-The album, released in 1978, was titled Physical Attraction.
+Released in 1978, the album was titled Physical Attraction.
 Barrow's biggest hit and signature tune was "You Know You Want to be Loved" which went to No. 26 R&B on Billboard's chart in summer 1978.
 This track, along with several others on the album, was penned by the songwriter Ronn Matlock.
 The song "Turn Me Up" also reached the charts the following year and remains a favorite among dancefloor aficionados, reaching No. 79 on the R&B chart in early 1979.
 The title track "Physical Attraction" was another disco hit from the album, and the track "If Its Love That You're Looking For" was also issued as a single.

 In the summer of 1979, Barrow felt too ill to perform on stage in Paris.
 Feeling unwell, he called his mother in America and was taken to a local hospital.
 Despite the major setback of what was revealed to be HIV/AIDS, Barrow switched over to the Capitol Records label where recorded and released his third and final studio album, Just As I Am in 1980 before his health began to decline.
 The album featured the sole single "Why Love Half The World (When You Can Love The Whole World)".